Anywhere365/DialogueStudioFlows/README.md

 # DialogueStudioFlows
-In above directories you can find HowTo-, Solution- flows and documentation for Anywhere365 Dialogue Studio.
+In above directories you can find HowTo- and Solution- flows and documentation for Anywhere365 Dialogue Studio.

+## HowTo flows
+HowTo flows show you working building blocks of Anywhere365 Dialogue Studio flows.
+Examples HowTo flows are database, Sharepoint or file access, Event bus node or Incoming call node.
+HowTo flows are a handson start for quickly learning Dialogue Studio.

+## Solution flows
+Solution flows show you full working end to end Anywhere365 Dialogue Studio flows.
+These solution flows give you a working solution for a customer demo or are a starting point for your custom Anywhere365 Dialogue Studio integration or solution.

 Each flow typically needs some configuration e.g. connect to your unique Anywhere365 server and ucc.
-Flows may have requirements on other nodes that you may need to add to the Pallet first.
+Flows may have requirements on other nodes that you may need to add to the Pallete first.

-DISCLAIMER:
+## DISCLAIMER:
 All code here is NOT part of your licensed and supported Anywhere365 software.
 All information on this Github repository is available to give you a quickstart and sample code for your learning.